camr1993/fantasy-football-assistant/supabase/functions/oauth/README.md

 }
 ```

-View logs in the Supabase Dashboard under Functions → oath → Logs.
+View logs in the Supabase Dashboard under Functions → oauth → Logs.